-Creating posts in Wix and Squarespace is straightforward I don't expect you to run into any problems.
-Both website builders feature intuitive post editors that come with typical options.
+Creating posts in Wix and Squarespace is straightforward I don’t expect you to run into any problems.
+Both website creators feature intuitive post editors that come with typical options.

 You can easily save drafts, schedule posts, add categories, assign multiple authors, insert images and generally spruce up your posts.

 Both tools help you to create and edit your posts while having a good look at how the post appears to readers.
 If you have something to say, Wix and Squarespace ensure your voice is heard.

 Squarespace offers you better blogging capabilities compared to Wix.
 While both feature great blogging systems, Squarespace offers you more advanced features than Wix.

 On top of that, Squarespace’s blogging features are builtin, but Wix blog depends on an app for the really powerful blog features.